Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

-Finally in Chapter 6, we prove various technical results necessary to complete the constructions carried out in the previous parts.
+Finally in Part 6, we prove various technical results necessary to complete the constructions carried out in the previous parts.
 For example, we establish the isomorphism property of the Piunikhin map with bulk.
 We give the construction of Seidel homomorphism with bulk extending the results of \cite{seidel:auto} and generalize the McDuff-Tolman's representation of quantum cohomology ring of toric manifolds in terms of Seidel elements \cite{mc-tol} to that of big quantum cohomology ring.

-We feel that the existing literature on the Hamiltonian Floer theory, spectral invariants and their applications do not contain many details on the transversality issue in the generality used in the present paper: Most of the literature assume semi-positivity but do not use Kuranishi structure and virtual cycle techniques developed in \cite{fukaya-ono} or do not give enough details of the latter virtual cycle techniques in their exposition.
-Moreover, various important lemmas and constructions related to Hamiltonian Floer theory and spectral invariants are scattered around here and there and sometimes with different conventions of Hamiltonian vector fields and the action functional in the literature.
-Because of these reasons, for readers's convenience and for the completeness' sake, we provide a fair amount of these details and proofs of those already in the literature in a unified and coherent fashion.
-We also provide those proofs in the most general context using the framework of Kuranishi structure and associated abstract perturbation theory, without imposing any restrictions on the ambient symplectic manifold $(M,\omega)$.
+Some portion of the present paper is devoted to proving various results in Hamiltonian Floer theory, spectral invariants, Entov-Polterovich theory of symplectic quasi-states and others for arbitrary compact symplectic manifolds.
+These proofs are often similar to those in the literature except we apply virtual fundamental chain technique (via the Kuranishi structure) systematically.
+In fact, most of the literature assume semi-positivity since they do not use virtual fundamental chain technique.
+Even when virtual fundamental chain technique is used, not enough details on the way how to apply the technique are provided.
+Because of these reasons, for readers's convenience and for the completeness' sake, we provide a fair amount of these details on the proofs in the literature in a unified and coherent fashion in the most general context using the framework of Kuranishi structure and virtual fundamental chain technique, without imposing any restrictions on the ambient symplectic manifold $(M,\omega)$.
+We include a brief summary of the theory of Kuranishi structure and its perturbation as Part \ref{part7} for reader's convenience.

+On the other hand, the most novel part of this paper is to combine the story of spectral invariants and Entov-Polterovich theory with that of bulk deformations, Lagrangian Floer theory and the calculation of them in the toric case to obtain new examples, especially those appearing in Theorem \ref{uncount}.

-\centerline{\bf Notations and Conventions}
+\subsection{Notations and Conventions}

-We follow the conventions of \cite{oh:alan,oh:minimax,oh:hameo2} for the definition of Hamiltonian vector fields and action functional and others appearing in the Hamiltonian Floer theory and in the construction of spectral invariants and Entov-Polterovich's Calabi quasimorphisms.
+We follow the conventions of \cite{oh:alan,oh:minimax,oh:hameo2} for the definition of Hamiltonian vector fields and action functional and others appearing in the Hamiltonian Floer theory and in the construction of spectral invariants and Entov-Polterovich's Calabi quasi-morphisms.
 There are differences from e.g., those used in \cite{EP:morphism,EP:states,EP:rigid} one way or the other.
-(See Remark \ref{rem:EPversusFOOO} for the explaining the differences.)
+(See Subsection \ref{subsec:conv} for the explanation of the differences.)